Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-###How to authorize user on webSocket conection
+###How to Authorize a User on the WebSocket Connection

-If you use [Socket.io](http://socket.io/) (or some module with compatible api) you have a possability to run you handler when socket.io performs a handshake, Auth module provides you such handler, for use it you have to do following:
+If you use [Socket.io][5] (or any module with the compatible API), you can run you handler when socket.io is performing a handshake (the *Authentication* module provides you with such a handler).

+Take these steps:

 ```js
 var io = require('socket.io'),